 Specific emphasis communities

-Some halls allow students with similar academic interests or backgrounds form a unique community.
+Some halls help students with similar academic interests or backgrounds to form a unique community.

 Many Honors College students live in Honors Hall and Scott-Coman Hall, where they help each other take their college education to new levels of inquiry and learning.